 In the Kooikerhondje, type 3 of this bleeding disorder is found (total absence of vWFactor).
 Often, gastrointestinal bleeding and urogenital bleeding occur.

-Because DNA analysis is available since 1990, we nowadays hardly see affected animals within the VHNK population.
+Because DNA analysis is available since 1990, nowadays no affected animals are born within the VHNK population.

-The VHNK offers funding for members and non-members for VWD testing at Utrecht University (obligatory for all breeding animals).
+The VHNK offers a support arrangement for members for VWD DNA testing at Utrecht University, provided it concerns a breeding animal.

-In this disorder, the patella (kneecap) is able to move out of its normal location (manually or spontaneously).
+In this disorder, the patella (knee cap) spontenaously dislocates or moves out of its normal location.

 15% of the tested dogs are mild cases (up to grade 1).
 About one time a year a severe case (grade 2 and more) is reported to the VHNK.